February 4, 2020

 Curran, whose name is often cited as one of Wine Spectator’s Top Winemakers, started her winemaking career as the assistant winemaker at Cambria Winery in Santa Maria right after college.
 From there she became a founding member of Koehler Winery.
 She went on to become the first winemaker at Sea Smoke and helped build that wine’s cult status.
 After producing seven vintages at Sea Smoke, she accepted a winemaking position at Foley Wines where she made wines under the Foley, Lincourt, and Two Sisters brands.
 She built her Curran label in 1996 and was one of the first vintners in California to popularize Grenache Blanc, which she started making in 2003.

 Together, the two renowned winemakers started the D’Alfonso-Curran brand in 2006 producing ultra-premium vineyard-designated Pinot Noirs from Sta.
 Rita Hills and Chardonnays from Santa Barbara County.
-All three of their featured wines will be available at 20% off online and in our Wine Merchant (February 2020 only).
-Would you like a sampling first?
-Stop in for lunch or dinner and order the Featured Winemaker Tasting Flight to enjoy a taste of each of these outstanding wines.

 At the Los Olivos Wine Merchant & Cafe we focus on providing a true wine country experience.
 Much of our produce for the Café is organically grown at our Café farm in Los Olivos.
 And our award-winning wine selection of over 500 mostly local wines compliments our fresh wine country cuisine.
 As a hub for the local California Central Coast wine scene, we love getting to know our local winemakers and sharing their stories with you!
 We welcome you to browse our over 30 interviews and blogs featuring local winemakers HERE.